shina07/cs374_HCI/DP7/report.md

 > Task 2.
 High.
 P1, P2, P3
 >
 > Current implementation of measuring resting time is to count up from 00:00.
 This way of design was based on the consideration that different users might have different resting time.
 We basically let user to decide when to move on to the next set.
-What we did not notice, however, was the point that users must pick up the cellphone and press “Next Button” every time they go to the next set.
-This usability issue implies the necessity of “counting down” of measuring resting time, and automatically move to the next set when the count reaches to 0.
+What we did not notice, however, was the point that users must pick up the cellphone and press 'next' button every time they go to the next set.
+This usability issue implies the necessity of 'counting down' of measuring resting time, and automatically move to the next set when the count reaches to 0.

 11. The user wants to do something in rest time.
 But now the timer occupies the entire screen so the user can’t do anything in our application during rest time.